List of Ninjago characters: Nya

-Nya (voiced by Kelly Metzger) is the grey/teal ninja, Elemental Master of Water and the original Samurai X. She frequently wields a spear.
+Nya (voiced by Kelly Metzger) is the light blue ninja, Elemental Master of Water and the original Samurai X. She frequently wields a spear.
 In early seasons she wears red as Samurai X. Since the release of The Lego Ninjago Movie, she has primarily been depicted in gunmetal grey.
 Her elemental power grants her limited hydrokinesis.
 Although she is not an original member of the ninja team, Nya joins when her skills as the Elemental Master of Water are needed to defeat the ghosts and the Preeminent in Season 5.
 Tough and determined, she refuses to let anyone tell her what to do.
 Though she can sometimes be stubborn, Nya cares about her friends and family, often making the mature decisions in the group and serving as emotional support.
 As a skilled mechanic, she often constructs vehicles for the other ninja.
-Nya is Kai's younger sister, the daughter of Ray and Maya and Jay's Yang/girlfriend.
+Nya is Kai's younger sister and the daughter of Ray and Maya.

+Arin Nived

+Arin Nived (voiced by Deven Mack) is a ninja and one of Lloyd's protégés.
+As a kid, he idolized the Ninja with desire to become one.
+He lost his parents after The Merge and somehow managed to teach himself Spinjitzu, an ability thought impossible, which eventually became a technique inadvertently invented called Object Spinjitzu when he discovered he can transfer Spinjitzu to inanimate objects.
+During the Tournament of the Sources, he began to fall out with the Ninja, eventually leaving them and joining Lord Ras to find his parents.

+Sora

+Sora (born Ana) (voiced by Sabrina Pitre) is the Elemental Master of Technology, one of Lloyd's protégés, and a technopathic engineer, originally from Imperium.
+She gained recognition for creating a hard light hologram projection device called Photac.
+She defected from Imperium when she found out how cruelly they treated dragons, leading to her parents and classmates shunning her.
+After the Merge, she changed her name after the dragon that was powering Imperium, befriended Arin and lived in the Crossroads, becoming a mech racer.
+Her powers were originally enhanced by baby dragon Riyu, until she achieved her True Potential, declaring the Ninja her true family and disowning her parents.
+She later won the Tournament of Sources.

+Wyldfyre

+Wyldfyre (voiced by Kazumi Evans) is the wild Elemental Master of Heat who was raised by a dragon named Heatwave and an unnamed Caregiver Bot. she joins with the Ninja after Lloyd rescue her and her 'family' from Imperium.
+While helping the Ninja find the Dragon Cores, Wyldfyre, despite some heated differences, eventually became Kai's protégé.
+During the Tournament of the Sources, Wyldfyre falls in love with Roby.